lrettig/awesome-spacemesh/README.md

 - [Main repository](https://github.com/athenavm/athena)
 - [Project boards](https://github.com/athenavm/athena/projects?query=is%3Aopen)

+# Community contributions

 The following are unofficial community contributions.
 Note: I cannot vouch for the accuracy or security of any of these resources.
-Do your own research and use with caution!
+Most have not been tested or audited. **Do your own research and use with caution!**

 ## Articles
 - [Enabling Systemd for Go Spacemesh](https://hakedev.substack.com/p/enabling-systemd-for-go-spacemesh)